 LLI training is targeted at industry personnel who have been nominated by their peak industry body and are likely to represent their industry under the LLI function during the event of an EAD incident.
 These individuals may or may not be an existing staff member of the peak industry body; regardless, the LLI function is responsible for reporting to and communicating with their peak industry body, and liaising with the Incident Management/Coordination Team in the control centres.

-The impact of COVID has meant LLI training has adapted for virtual delivery, and post COVID as travel restrictions ease the training model will transition back to scenario-based F2F and to a more collaborative model, with a host jurisdiction and mixed industry liaison representatives invited from within that particular jurisdiction.
-The location and dates selected will follow further consultation between AHA and the relevant peak industry body, the host jurisdiction and state farming organisations.
+The impact of COVID has meant LLI training has been adapted for virtual delivery.
+As travel restrictions ease, the training model will transition back to scenario-based F2F with a host jurisdiction and mixed industry liaison representatives invited from that particular state/territory.
+The location and dates selected will follow further consultation between AHA, the relevant peak industry body, the host jurisdiction and state farming organisations.

 |Virtual format||F2F format|

-*It is expected that all participants complete any pre-work prescribed by AHA prior to their attendance, such as the EAD foundation course should they have not sat through it in the last 12 months of the training.
+*It is expected that all participants complete any pre-work prescribed by AHA prior to their attendance, such as the EAD foundation course should they have not completed it in the last 12 months prior to training.